nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/itam/device.md

 Operating System is also visible on this tab with the version `name` as intended to be full [semver](https://semver.org/).

+!!! note
+    If you change the devices organization the config groups the device is a part of will be removed.

 ### Software